-Getting to the DFDS Seaways car and passenger ferry boat terminals in Copenhagen and Oslo is easy by bus, taxi, train, or walking.
+Getting to the DFDS Seaways car and passenger ferry boat terminals in Copenhagen and Oslo is easy by bus, taxi, train, metro, or walking.

 The DFDS car and passenger ferry terminals in Copenhagen and Oslo are close to the city centers and easily reached by bus or even walking.
-Buses 26 and 27 stop directly at the ferry terminal in Copenhagen while the quay in Oslo is so close to the city center and main train station that few passengers will bother to take the bus.
+Bus 27 stop directly at the ferry terminal in Copenhagen while the quay in Oslo is so close to the city center and main train station that few passengers will bother to take the bus.
 Taxis are readily available but relatively expensive in both cities despite the short distances.

 Transportation to the DFDS Ferry Terminal in Copenhagen

 The DFDS Oslo ferry boat stops in Copenhagen at the Færgeterminal Søndre Frihavn in Dampfærgevej 30 just to the north of the old town center.

 The easiest public transportation to the Copenhagen ferry terminal is by bus but walking from the nearest train station is also possible.
 DFDS has a special shuttle bus (pre-booking required) while regular buses also stop directly at the terminal.

 DFDS has a special shuttle bus for ferry passengers only.
 Buy the ticket online or on the boat, as tickets are not sold on the bus.
 The bus stop close to Nørreport Station.

 Copenhagen public transportation bus 27 stops directly at the ferry terminal – use bus stop Færgeterminal Søndre Frihavn.
 Tickets may be bought from the driver and all forms of day passes and travel cards are accepted.